 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24453):

-The AP of an ER BSS shall not transmit a Probe Response or (Re)Association Response frame in response to a Probe Request or (Re)Association Request frame, respectively, sent by a non-HT STA, or that includes an HE Capabilities element where the Partial Bandwidth Extended Range subfield in the HE PHY Capabilities Information field is equal to 0(#22205) if the HE AP transmits an(#22170) ER beacon in an HE ER SU PPDU with a 106-tone RU.
-An HE AP that is not operating an ER BSS may set the ER SU Disable subfield in the HE Operation element it transmits to 1.
+The AP of an ER BSS shall not transmit a Probe Response or (Re)Association Response frame in response to a Probe Request or (Re)Association Request frame, respectively, sent by a non-HE STA .
+An HE AP that is not operating an ER BSS may set the ER SU Disable subfield in the HE Operation element it transmits to 1.(#24453)

 A STA shall have the same value of maximum VHT NSS defined by its Rx HE-MCS Map ≤ 80 MHz subfield in the HE Capabilities element as the maximum NSS value indicated by its Rx VHT-MCS Map field in the VHT Capabilities element.
 If a STA supports 160 MHz, the Maximum NSS defined by its Rx VHT-MCS Map field and Extended NSS BW Support field in the VHT Capabilities element at 160 MHz shall not be more than the maximum NSS defined by its Rx HE-MCS Map 160 MHz subfield in the HE Capabilities element at 160 MHz.
 If a STA supports 80+80 MHz, the maximum NSS defined by its Rx VHT-MCS Map field and Extended NSS BW Support field in the VHT Capabilities element at 80+80 MHz shall not be more than the maximum NSS defined by its Rx HE-MCS Map 80+80 MHz subfield in the HE Capabilities element at 80+80 MHz.
 For every NSS in VHT Capabilities elements and HE Capabilities elements transmitted by a STA, if the maximum HE-MCS is 9 or more, the maximal VHT-MCS shall be 9.
 Otherwise the maximal VHT-MCS shall be the same as the HE-MCS.
 An HE STA shall not transmit a VHT Capabilities element with the Supported Channel Width Set field equal to 1 and the Extended NSS BW Support field equal to 3 or with the Supported Channel Width Set field equal to 2 and the Extended NSS BW Support field equal to 3.